MatrimCauthon88/SQL_Demonstration/README.md

 Looking at the top 5 merchants with micro transactions we can keep an eye on any future transactions from these merchants to potentially spot fraudulent activity.

-Now that are querries have given us the results we are looking for we can create views of them in pgAdmin.
+Now that are queries have given us the results we are looking for we can create views of them in pgAdmin.
 Creating a view allows us to run the query again without having to type out all the code to execute.
 This is essentially saving a query to be run at another time should we choose to do so.

 ![Creating Views Image](https://github.com/MatrimCauthon88/SQL_Demonstration/blob/main/Images/Creating_Views_in_pgAdmin.PNG)